ankitaanand28/DA323_IndianRailwayTrainDelayDatasets/README.md

 ## Interactive Visualization (provided with code in jupyter notebook "Scraping&Visualization.ipynb")
 ```
-Move the Scraping&Visualization.ipynb notebook in the dataset folder and run the cells to reproduce the plots.
+Move the Scraping&Visualization.ipynb notebook in the Dataset folder and run the cells to reproduce the plots.
 ```

 ![image](https://github.com/ankitaanand28/DA323_IndianRailwayTrainDelayDatasets/assets/95133586/fdcc6acc-56b5-4670-8625-afc3501136a6)